 If the lesion is suspicious for cancer, or melanoma, an incisional or excisional biopsy of the area is performed.
 An incisional biopsy removes only a small piece of the lesion.
 A shave biopsy or punch biopsy may be performed to obtain a sample of the lesion if melanoma risk is low.
 An excisional biopsy removes the entire lesion and is the preferred method to diagnose melanoma.
-If enlarged lymph nodes are found on physical exam, a fine needle aspiration or excisional biopsy may be done to determine whether the melanoma has spread to the lymph nodes is sentinel lymph node mapping and biopsy.
-In this procedure, a dye is injected into the lymph nodes that drain the area where the melanoma originated.
+If enlarged lymph nodes are found on physical exam, a fine needle aspiration or excisional biopsy may be done to determine whether the melanoma has spread.
+The preferred method to determine whether the melanoma has spread.
+The preferred method to determine whether the melanoma has spread to the lymph node is injected into the lymph nodes that drain the area where the melanoma originated.
 If the melanoma has spread, these lymph nodes are usually the first place it would go.
 If the node is negative for melanoma, no more lymph nodes are removed because it is likely the melanoma has not spread.
 If the sentinel node is positive for melanoma, more nodes will be taken for microscopic exam.